 Offers a robust and secure pedestrian route between the historic center and the Binckhorst business park.
-The 600 metre long route structures and connects the different functions of the transport hub with landscape and park.
+The 600-metre-long route structures and connects the different functions of the transport hub with the landscape and park.
 Instead of denying the large overpass, it uses the superimposed diagonal line to bring balance to the various historic layers and functions.

 The transit between the different ways of transport is simplified and the passengers will experience a clear, pleasant and safe public area.
 Aside from the masterplan, POSAD will design various architectural elements like the tram stop, benches and lighting elements.
 The station square will have a multifunctional character, so markets and other social gatherings are an option.